A quick and simple pasta dish with canned tuna. Great for lunch or dinner and comes together in 20 minutes!

 5. Toss and Cook

-Once everything is in the pan, increase heat to medium.
-Toss and stir the pasta and the tuna sauce together.
-Sprinkle grated parmesan cheese if preferred and add more pasta water if needed.
+Once everything is in the pan, adjust the heat to medium heat.
+Simmer while tossing and stirring the pasta and the tuna sauce together.
+Sprinkle some lemon juice to finish.

 Variations and Add-ins